Siteimprove/alfa/.changeset/stupid-camels-turn.md

 "@siteimprove/alfa-selective": minor
 ---

-**Added:** A `#ifGuarded` method is not available.
+**Added:** A `#ifGuarded` method is now available.

-This is useful for selective that share part of the branch, to avoid re-doing potentially costly test or building nested Selective.
+This is useful for `Selective` that share part of the branch, to avoid re-doing potentially costly tests or building nested `Selective`.
 E.g., it can replace

 ```typescript
 Selective.of(x)